eshwen/phd-thesis/README.md

 - Spacing:
   - When declaring an equation environment, leave at most a single blank line between the text preceding and succeeding the equation.
 Otherwise, asymmetric vertical space before or after the equation may be left
   - Use a tilde `~` instead of a space between words and their references to prevent line breaks separating them.
 This includes both citations and cross-references
-  - Between a number and its unit, I should use `\,` for a thin space (i.e., separation smaller than a traditional space)
+  - Between a number and its unit, use `\,` for a thin space (i.e., separation smaller than a traditional space)
 - Bibliography:
-  - When displaying in the bibliography and using initials for the authors' first names, collaborations may also be rendered with initials, i.e., "C. Collaboration" instead of "CMS Collaboration".
+  - When the bibliography is displayed and initials for the authors' first names are used, collaborations may also be rendered with initials, i.e., "C. Collaboration" instead of "CMS Collaboration".
 To fix this, just wrap the author name in double curly braces instead of quotes or single braces, i.e., `author = {{CMS Collaboration}}`
   - Use ISO4 abbreviations for journals instead of their full titles
   - For journals with multiple series, e.g., Physics Letters A and Physics Letters B, make sure the series is in the `journal` rather than the `volume` field
   - Remove `issn` and `isbn` fields for entries that are not books
-  - Try to typeset math consistently but without the use of macros, e.g., `$\sqrt{s} = \text{13\,TeV}$`
+  - Try to typeset math in a consistent way to the main text but without the use of macros, e.g., `$\sqrt{s} = \text{13\,TeV}$`, so that the `.bib` file can stand alone
   - For DOIs, remove the preceding `https://doi.org/` in `doi` fields
   - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
     - The `\citenum` command isn't available natively in `biblatex`.
 I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation, e.g., `Ref.
 42 )` instead of `Ref.
 42)`.
-So I just need to watch out for that
+So just need to watch out for that
 - Misc. style tips:
   - For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
   - To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one (i.e., `\caption[Short caption]{Full caption}`)